Vladimiir/yassir-demoapp/README.md

 # yassir-demoapp

-For that test task I have used: MVVM, Swift, SwiftUI.
+Tech stack: MVVM, Swift, SwiftUI.

 Mostly for assigning values I prefer to use DI (Swinject, Typhoon, swift-dependencies).
 For SwiftUI in the last project I used "https://github.com/pointfreeco/swift-dependencies".
 But for the demo project I will create dependencies manually.